 Your security policies drive the security recommendations you get in Azure Security Center.
 You can monitor compliance with them to help you identify potential vulnerabilities and mitigate threats.
 For more information about how to determine the option that is appropriate for you, see the list of built-in security policies.

 If your organization has many subscriptions, you may need a way to efficiently manage access, policies, and compliance for those subscriptions.
 Azure Management Groups provides a level of scope above subscriptions.
 You organize subscriptions into containers called "management groups" and apply your governance policies to the management groups.
 All subscriptions within a management group automatically inherit the policies applied to the management group.
 Each directory is given a single top-level management group called the "root" management group.
 This root management group is built into the hierarchy to have all management groups and subscriptions fold up to it.
 This root management group allows for global policies and RBAC assignments to be applied at the directory level.
 To set up management groups for use with Azure Security Center, follow the instructions in Gain tenant-wide visibility for Azure Security Center.

 It’s important that you understand the hierarchy of management groups and subscriptions.
 See Organize your resources with Azure Management Groups to learn more about management groups, root management, and management group access.

 Security Center automatically creates a default security policy for each of your Azure subscriptions.
 You can edit the policies in Azure Policy to do the following things:

 - Assign policies across management groups and subscriptions, which can represent an entire organization or a business unit within the organization.

 For more information about Azure Policy, see Create and manage policies to enforce compliance.

 An Azure policy consists of the following components:

-- An assignment is an application of an initiative or a policy to a specific scope (management group, subscription, or resource group)
+- An assignment is the application of an initiative or a policy to a specific scope (management group, subscription, or resource group).

 A resource is evaluated against the policies that are assigned to it and receives a compliance ratio according to the number of policies the resource is compliant to.